 Tourism Matters in Oxnard, California

-We pass popular tourist sites like The Carnegie Art Museum every day; we may not even think of how it supports our community.
-But in tandem with our local agricultural businesses, the Carnegie and other tourist sites like Heritage Square, Oxnard Performing Arts and Convention Center, and Henry T. Oxnard Historic District are the backbone of Oxnard.
+Our local agricultural businesses, the Channel Islands Harbor and other tourist sites like Heritage Square, Oxnard Performing Arts and Convention Center, and Henry T. Oxnard Historic District are the backbone of Oxnard.
 These places define our community, provide our families with jobs and have given us—and thousands of annual visitors—a lifetime of memories.

 Travel is powerful for cities and states, and Oxnard is no exception.
 Just read our press release with Ventura County-specific economic impact numbers.